123mame/JHU-Data-Science-Capstone/02_Task_Script.md

 replace_aaa <- "\\b(?=\\w*(\\w)\\1)\\w+\\b"
 ```

-Clean dataframes for each souce
+Clean dataframes for each souce.
 Cleaning is separted from tidying so unnest\_tokens function can be used for words, and ngrams.

 ``` r